pacroy/aks-terraform/README.md

 | aks_client_id | Service Principle ID |
 | aks_client_secret | Service Principle Secret |
 | tag_cluster | `cluster` tag value |

+3. Run the pipeline.
+If you setup an approval, it will need one before apply changes in the last stage